 Isao Nadamoto

 Isao Nadamoto was born in 1916 in Honolulu to immigrants from Japan.
 His family lived in Waikiki where his parents owned a vegetable stand on Cartwright Road.
-He went to McKinley High School and attended a business school for a short time before enlisting in the army.
+He went to McKinley High School and attended a business school for a short time before enlisting in the Army.

 On December 7, Isao was playing tennis with a friend on the top of the Moana Hotel.
 They heard the sirens, looked up and saw the planes.
 They quickly ended their match, ran home to get their uniforms on and reported for duty.